Epoxy resin is a unique chemical compound that is popular for its strong adhesive quality.

 Another advantage is that you do not have to focus on the mixing ratio.

-While a one-to-one ratio is normal for most two-component epoxy resins, there are some brands that require a different ratio.
+While a one-to-one ratio is normal for most two-component epoxy resins, some brands require a different ratio.

 2- Polyester Resin